Crawford92/DeliveryData/README.md

 # README

 ## TODO:
-- High priority: Pull restaurant names from Delivery csvs, alphabetize, check for typos
+- High priority: Check attributes other than 'Restaurant Names' for input errors
+- High priority: Transform relevant *Deliveries* dataframe attributes to utilize the Datetime class for ease of later analysis
-- High priority: Anonymize restaurant name data
+- High priority: Function to anonymize restaurant name data within the *Deliveries* dataframe
+- High priority: Function to convert string format "$##.##" to float
+- High priority: Function to get aggregate AVG or SUM values for 'Total', 'Tip', and 'Base' sorted high to low or low to high
+- High priority: Add *GPS* to imports, pull unique ('Restaurant Name', 'Raw Data') pairs, export out to CSV
+- Medium priority: Check active/dash time from *Days* against *Weeks*
 - Medium priority: Tier 1 insights complete
 - Low priority: Tier 2 insights complete
 - Low priority: utilize Sheets API to pull data in automatically instead of weekly CSV update
+- Completed (6/13): Pull restaurant names from Delivery csvs, alphabetize, check for typos

 ## NOTES
 - Attributes appear in this document surrounded by single quotes 'like this'